-- Hurricane Helene will be a significant multi-hazardous event, bringing the risk for life-threatening storm surge, dangerous to catastrophic winds, catastrophic to life-threatening flash flooding, and isolated tropical tornadoes to the Florida Gulf Coast. - Widespread showers and thunderstorms within Helene's outermost influence are continuing to move from south to north throughout the Florida Peninsula, with additional rounds of more widespread rainfall likely to arrive this morning. - Tropical storm-force winds will mostly likely arrive to the Nature Coast, coastal Big Bend, and Panhandle later this morning and early this afternoon, reaching I-10 corridor this afternoon into this evening. - Destructive to potentially catastrophic hurricane-force winds are expected within the eyewall of Helene when it makes landfall in the Florida Big Bend this evening. - Damaging and life-threatening hurricane-force winds, especially in gusts, will penetrate well inland over portions of northern Florida this evening and into tonight. - Significant rainfall totals will also accompany this system, despite its fast forward speed.
+- Hurricane Helene will be a significant multi-hazardous event, bringing the risk for life-threatening storm surge, dangerous to catastrophic winds, catastrophic to life-threatening flash flooding, and isolated tropical tornadoes to the Florida Gulf Coast. - Widespread showers and thunderstorms within Helene's outermost influence are continuing to move from south to north throughout the Florida Peninsula, with additional rounds of more widespread rainfall likely to arrive this morning. - Tropical storm-force winds will mostly likely arrive to the Nature Coast, coastal Big Bend, and Panhandle this afternoon, reaching I-10 corridor this afternoon into this evening. - Destructive to potentially catastrophic hurricane-force winds are expected within the eyewall of Helene when it makes landfall in the Florida Big Bend this evening. - Damaging and life-threatening hurricane-force winds, especially in gusts, will penetrate well inland over portions of northern Florida this evening and into tonight. - Significant rainfall totals will also accompany this system, despite its fast forward speed.
 Catastrophic to life-threatening rainfall and flooding cannot be ruled out and there is now a High Risk (level 4 of 4) for Flash Flooding across the Eastern Panhandle and Big Bend with a Moderate Risk (level 3 of 4) through the Central Panhandle and Suwannee Valley. - Widespread rainfall totals of 4-8" can be expected, with higher totals of 10-12" likely.
-Localized amounts of 12-15" cannot be ruled out. - Flood Watches have been raised nearly statewide, from the central Florida Panhandle through the remainder of the Florida Peninsula. - · Widespread minor to moderate river flooding is likely. - An Enhanced Risk (level 3 of 5) for Severe Weather is being outlooked in far Northeast Florida with a Slight Risk (level 2 of 5) across the Northern Peninsula southward to Lake Okeechobee and a Marginal Risk (level 1 of 4) along the Big Bend, Southeast Florida, and the Keys for a few tropical tornadoes possible in outer rainbands. - Tornado Watch #683 is in effect across North and Central Florida until 8:00 PM EDT this evening.
-Several tornadoes are likely as conditions will become increasingly favorable for tornadoes across the Peninsula as Helene strengthening and continues moving north-northeastward.
+Localized amounts of 12-15" cannot be ruled out. - Flood Watches have been raised nearly statewide, from the central Florida Panhandle through the remainder of the Florida Peninsula. - · Widespread minor to moderate river flooding is likely. - An Enhanced Risk (level 3 of 5) for Severe Weather is being outlooked in far Northeast Florida with a Slight Risk (level 2 of 5) across the Northern Peninsula southward to Lake Okeechobee and a Marginal Risk (level 1 of 4) along the Big Bend, Southeast Florida, and the Keys for a few tropical tornadoes possible in outer rainbands. - Tornado Watch #683 is in effect across North and Central Florida until 8:00 PM EDT this evening, and Tornado Watch #685 has now been issued for North Florida until 10:00 PM EDT/9:00 PM CDT this evening. - Rainbands associated with Hurricane Helene will continue to move through this area throughout the day; as wind fields strengthen as the hurricane moves northward, the environment will become increasingly favorable for tropical tornadoes.

-The next briefing packet will be issued on late Thursday morning.
-For the latest information, please visit the National Hurricane Center
+The next briefing packet will be issued on Thursday night.
+For the latest information, please visit the National Hurricane Center website.